ahmadalkhansa/bioinformatics_masters_ahmad_alkhansa/readme.md

-#The assisted project in the second semester are missing
+#The databases in the assisted project in the second semester are missing